Magatijoel9620/stayZen_booking/README.md

 ## Features

 ### User-Facing Application:
+*   **Progressive Web App (PWA)**: The application can be installed on a user's device for an app-like experience and offline accessibility.
 *   **Browse Accommodations**: View all available accommodations or search based on dates and number of guests.
 *   **Detailed View**: Click on an accommodation to see detailed information, including images, description, amenities, price, and rating.
 *   **Booking System**: